NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 ---
 ### Copy/download the sample data- Local Machine

 There will be several files needed for this session on your local machine.
-Click here to download the necessary files for the sections that will involve working in R.
+Click [here to download](https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_11/Practical_session_11.zip) the necessary files for these sections.

 You will see that you have downloaded a zip file.
 Unzip this file so that you now have a Practical_session_11/ folder with several different files.
 We will begin using some of these files in the next step.